ponder-app/ponder-app.github.io/index.md

 ---
-title: Ponder
+title: PONDER
-description: Invite-only texting that anyone can read
+description: Invite-only text threads that anyone can subscribe to
 ---
 {:.headline}
 <!-- The "?rel=0" at the end of the iframe src prevents video suggestions at the end of the vid -->